 Having hobbies is fun, right?

-Your hobbies may be completely unrelated to your profession.
+Your hobbies may be utterly unrelated to your profession.

-In addition to that, by having hobbies you learn the art of making effective habits.
+In addition to that, you learn the art of making effective habits by having hobbies.

 21. Delegate your tasks